Sean Monahan: Columbus Blue Jackets

 On July 1, 2024, Monahan signed a five-year, $27.5 million contract with the Columbus Blue Jackets.
-He intended the move to be a reunion with former Calgary teammate and longtime friend Johnny Gaudreau, but this was thwarted when Gaudreau was killed by a drunk driver on August 29, the same day Monahan and his family had planned to depart for Columbus.
+He intended the move to be a reunion with former Calgary teammate and longtime friend Johnny Gaudreau, but this would not come to fruition when Gaudreau was killed by a drunk driver on August 29, the same day Monahan and his family had planned to depart for Columbus.
 Of Gaudreau, Monahan would later say: "We were looking forward to playing together again, of course.
 But we were both really excited to raise our kids together."
 The loss of Gaudreau significantly affected expectations for the Blue Jackets in the 2024–25 season, who had finished fourth-last the previous year.
 Despite this, the team would enjoy a strong season, with Monahan's performance as first-line centre credited as one of the keys to their success.
 He missed 28 games following a wrist injury in January 2025, but finished the season with 19 goals and 57 points in 54 games.
 The Blue Jackets ultimately narrowly missed qualification to the 2025 Stanley Cup playoffs, being the final team eliminated from contention for the Eastern Conference second wildcard.
 Monahan won the Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers Association to "the player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey," citing him as "an inspiration amid the unspeakable tragedy of Gaudreau’s death."
 The trophy was presented to him by Gaudreau's widow Meredith.